epfl-theos/koopmans/README.rst

    python3 -m pip install --upgrade pip python3 -m pip install -e .

-For each code you want to use (e.g. ``kcp.x``, ``pw.x``, etc) you can define the command to run this code with
+In order to run the code in parallel, define the environment variables ``PARA_PREFIX`` and ``PARA_POSTFIX``.
+These are defined in the same way as in Quantum ESPRESSO, e.g.

 .. code-block:: bash

-   export ASE_ESPRESSO_KCP_COMMAND="srun kcp.x -in PREFIX.cpi > PREFIX.cpo"
-   export ASE_ESPRESSO_COMMAND="srun pw.x -in PREFIX.pwi > PREFIX.pwo"
+   export PARA_PREFIX="srun"
-   export ASE_WANNIER90_COMMAND="wannier90.x PREFIX.win"
+   export PARA_POSTFIX="-npool 4"
-   export ASE_PW2WANNIER_COMMAND="srun pw2wannier90.x -in PREFIX.p2wi > PREFIX.p2wo"

-Replace ``srun`` with whatever command is appropriate for your machine.

-You can also *optionally* direct ASE to a central pseudopotentials directory by adding
+You can also *optionally* direct the code to use a central pseudopotentials directory by defining

 .. code-block:: bash